francescorivola/client-rate-limiter/README.md

 In the example we can see that if the response status is 200 and the response header x-ratelimit-remaining is 0, we assume we have reached the max number of requests for the current server time window.
 In this case we call the hold function with the number of milliseconds given from the response header x-ratelimit-reset.

-In case the response status is 429, we call the hold function with the retry option set to true.
-The library will re-enqueued the request at the tail of the queue to be processed as soon as the hold period ends.
+In case the response status is 429, we have reached the server rate limit and our request has been throttled.
+So, we call the hold function with the retry option set to true and return undefined.
+The library will enqueue againg the request at the tail of the queue to be processed as soon as the hold period ends.

 The full example can be found in the repo in the [example](./example) folder.